lk-umw-cpsc/gwyneth/README.md

 Now, to install Homebase:

-  1) Locate and download the database file *homebasedb.sql* in the sql folder at https://github.com/jbbuechler/GwynethsGift.
+  1) Download the database file *homebasedb.sql* located in the sql folder at https://github.com/jbbuechler/GwynethsGift.\
+     • Open the file on GitHub and select the **Raw** button.\
+     • When the file is opened, select Ctrl-S on keyboard and select *Save as* to save the file locally.

-  2) On your phpmyadmin page, create a MySQL database "homebasedb" on your server's\
+  3) On your phpmyadmin page, create a MySQL database "homebasedb" on your server's\
      localhost with user = password = "homebasedb".\
      • Select User Accounts --> New User.\
      • Fill in the boxes as shown. (set password = homebasedb)